Suracki/Mediscreen/README.md

 ## Getting Started

 This microservice is intended to be used as part of the Mediscreen package, and will not operate correctly without the other parts.
-<br>Please refer to the Mediscreen Pagage repository for details on running the package as a whole.
+<br>Please refer to the Mediscreen Package repository for details on running the package as a whole.

 <p align="right">(<a href="#top">back to top</a>)</p>